TheJambo/Steam-Profile-Picture-Bot/README.md

 # Steam Avatar Bot
-This is a short bash script that uses cURL to send a profile change request to Steam's servers.
+This is a short *Bash script* that uses *cURL* to send a profile change request to Steam's servers.
-No exploits were used in the making of this script, as it does the same thing your Steam client or web browser would do.
+No bugs or exploits were used in the making of this script, as it does the same thing your Steam client or web browser would do.
 This script currently only runs on Linux, however there are [alternatives](https://github.com/Leystryku/steamavatarchange) available for Windows.
-If anyone would like to port this script to Windows, feel free to contact me on [Steam](http://steamcommunity.com/id/Andriux/).
+If anyone would like to port this script to Windows, feel free to do so.

-While using this script, keep in mind that Steam might change the way it handles requests and, as a consequence, this script might not work as intended.
+While using this script, keep in mind that Steam might change the way it handles requests and, as a consequence, this script might no longer work as intended.

 ## Getting Started
-This was written entirely in Unix Bash, requires no additional dependencies, and is automatable with *crontab*.
+This script was written entirely in Unix Bash, and requires no additional libraries.

 ### Prerequisities
 * A working Linux installation.
 I used *Ubuntu 15.04 vivid* for developing, testing and debugging.
-* Your Steam browser cookies.
+* Some experience with websites and script debugging might help.

+### Obtaining Steam cookies
 These are important to have, as the script does not implement logging into Steam on its own, and relies on pre-existing session cookies to be provided.
-Obtaining these will be explained in the next section.

-### Obtaining Steam cookies
-There are several ways of doing this.
+There are several ways of obtaining Steam cookies.
 I'll be focusing on using Firefox, as I used this browser during testing.
 For both of my described methods, you will first have to sucessfully log into steam in Firefox.

 #### First method